Welcome to the 4B Ranch!

 Howdy from the 4B Ranch!

-We have many great mama cows available which have been exposed to one of our herd sires to produce a spring 2018 calf.
-These mamas are great milkers and have wonderful dispositions.
+We have many great mama cows available which have been exposed to one of our herd sires to produce a spring calf.
+These mamas are great milkers and have sweet dispositions.

 We would love to help you build a quality herd of Registered Texas Longhorns and we'll deliver them right to your gate, regardless of how far away you are!
 Discounts available for multiple animal purchases.